israel-lugo/netforeman/README.rst

 Verifications
 .............

-- Monitor the routing table (only Linux for now, but planning for being extensible)
+- Monitor the routing table (only Linux for now, but designing for extensibility)

   - The number of routes is within a certain range
   - There is a route for a certain prefix